Ultimate Guide

 6. Gain Enhanced Analytics and Insights

-Track metrics like delivery rates, read rates and response times to provide a clear picture of customer engagement.
+Track metrics like message or broadcast delivery rates and read rates to provide a clear picture of customer engagement.
 These insights help optimize communication strategies, ensuring messages effectively reach and resonate with the target audience.

 Image showing how reporting features help businesses track agent and team performance